 The intent of 3GPP Service URL handling is to launch UE functions based on the execution of a URL.
 This enables 5G Media Streaming services to be announced within a third-party application, a general web page, a messaging service or shared via social messages using a 3GPP Service URL for 5GMS.
 When a service is launched using a 3GPP Service URL for 5GMS, a 5GMS Client function for media session handling is expected to be launched implicitly alongside, for example, a primary media stream handling function.

 4.1 General service architecture

+4.1.1 Definition of 5G Media Streaming architecture

-The overall 5G Media Streaming Architecture is shown in Figure 4.1-1 below.
+The overall 5G Media Streaming Architecture is shown in Figure 4.1.1-1 below.